 Whether you are making investment decisions for yourself or working with a financial advisor, managing your finances is an ongoing, interactive process.
 That process requires you to be fully knowledgeable about and involved in your decisions.
-It is important to create and maintain a plan that reflects your personal vision as well as your short and long-term financial goals.
-By taking the time to understand your financial situation in depth and developing proactive solutions to meet your specific needs, our team of tenured professionals will assist you in making sound financial decisions today, to achieve success.
+It is important to create and maintain a plan that reflects your personal vision and your short and long-term financial goals.
+By taking the time to understand your financial situation in depth and developing proactive solutions to meet your specific needs, our team of tenured professionals will assist you in making sound financial decisions today to achieve success.

 There are several steps in establishing and maintaining any sound financial plan: